-- " Any Deer whitetail or mule deer buck, doe or fawn. - " Any Whitetail Deer whitetail only buck, doe or fawn. - " Any Elk elk bull, cow or calf. - " Antlerless Deer/Elk deer/elk of either sex without visible antler. - " Antlerless Whitetail whitetail only of either sex without visible antler. - " Doe/Kid Antelope antelope of either sex without horns or with horns less than three inches in length. - " Any Mountain Lion solitary mountain lion of either sex without a spotted coat. - " Any Turkey wild turkey of either sex. - " Male Turkey wild turkey with a visible beard/spurs. - " Hen Turkey wild turkey without a visible beard/spurs.
+- " Any Deer whitetail or mule deer buck, doe, or fawn. - " Any Whitetail Deer whitetail only buck, doe, or fawn. - " Any Elk elk bull, cow, or calf. - " Antlerless Deer/Elk deer/elk of either sex without visible antler. - " Antlerless Whitetail whitetail only of either sex without visible antler. - " Buck Antelope antelope with visible horns AND a dark cheek patch at the base of the ear. - " Doe/Kid Antelope antelope of either sex without horns or with horns less than three inches in length. - " Any Mountain Lion solitary mountain lion of either sex without a spotted coat. - " Any Turkey wild turkey of either sex. - " Male Turkey wild turkey with a visible beard/spurs. - " Hen Turkey wild turkey without a visible beard/spurs.